vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 - Table of contents in the middle, lines 6 - 14
 - Index section at the bottom, lines 15 - 20

 You don't need the top and bottom sections for this project so just remove them.
 Also remove the `:caption: Contents:` line, and change the title to __REST API Document__.
-The `index.rst` file should now look like this:
+At this point, the *index.rst* file should look like this:

 {% highlight markdown %}
 Rest API Document